OSGeo/PROJ/CONTRIBUTING.md

 All unusual situations need to be discussed and/or documented.

-Commiters should adhere to the following guidelines, and may be personally legally liable for improperly contributing code to the source repository:
+Committer should adhere to the following guidelines, and may be personally legally liable for improperly contributing code to the source repository:

 * Make sure the contributor (and possibly employer) is aware of the contribution terms.